tidymodels/probably/tests/testthat/_snaps/conformal-intervals-split.md

 # split conformal intervals

-    No known 'int_conformal_split' methods for this type of object.
+    No known `int_conformal_split()` methods for this type of object.

 ---

-    The following required columns are missing: 'outcome'.
+    The required column "outcome" is missing.

 ---

-    The following required columns are missing: 'predictor_01'.
+    The required column "predictor_01" is missing.

 ---